jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 A database of accident locations and causes doesn’t exist today.
 Government regulators don't care about it.
 Insurance company managers don't care about it.
 Extras tell themselves "they" are doing it all.
 So, when tires are faulty, intersections jam up too much, pot holes get too big, or anything else repeatedly causes accidents, we don’t even know.
 With a database, machine learning and artificial intelligence, we’d find trends to the millions of accidents, and tens of thousands of deaths that happen every year.

 And that's the small example of the Life Star.
 Like how scientific instruments showed us the causes and reasons of physical world, so will digital tools show us the human world.
-By working together online, frontline workers can collaborate, work faster, and we can all start to collect information, and truly understanding our lives, instead of blaming phantoms for our problems.
-But nothing will change, until Main Street steps up and believes in Techvolution.
-The powers of the Industrial Age will keep the future back for as long as possible.
+By working together online, frontline workers can collaborate, work faster, and we can all start to collect information, and truly understand our lives, instead of blaming phantoms for our problems.

-These people don’t feel frontline pain.
-In my case executives, lawyers, brokers, marketers, and consultants.
-All they had was reasons and excuses.
+Antagonists stepped on my app with bullshit reasons and excuses.
 They didn’t care about the future of technology, and didn't know one thing about their own industry.
 Not one.
 Car accidents are as mysterious to them as how to take out the trash.
-Their self-entitlement, blank faces, clueless looks, arrogant smirks, angered me so much it showed me a new ruling philosophy called Techvolution.
-And that's why I wrote this book.
-It's a blueprint for the world under the Life Star.
+Their self-entitlement, blank faces, clueless looks, arrogant smirks, finally made me realize.
+Without Techvolution, the Life Star will be a computer game forever.

 I did my best as a protagonist.
 I was not good enough to prevent anyone’s Smithereens, but I did my best.
 The point isn’t that I wallowed in self-pity or guilt.
 The point is that neither needs to exist in the Internet Age.
 Because the Life Star will make frontline pain the only judge of right and wrong.
 Antagonists will be accountable for their positions, jobs, and actions.
-The people's anguish, like in the Smithereens clips, won't have to beg to see the gatekeeper.
-The Life Star will bring the pain of life, and the decision to evolve life, so close together, no a  ntagonist will get in the way again.
+The people's anguish, like in the Smithereens, won't have to beg to see the gatekeeper.
+The Life Star will bring the pain of life, and the decision to evolve life, so close together, no antagonist will survive.

 Because soon Evolution will be our rulebook.
 No middleman.
 No phantom chasing.
 No dark majic.
 No Death Star.
 No Darth Blockbuster.
 Would you be a player god, if the only person judging you, was the same person that judges oak trees, cheetahs, and polar bears?
 You would be, or Evolution will get rid of you.
 That's the Life Star.
 The technological re-creation of Naure and Evolution; a rulebook to enforce Techvolution.
 While it's better if Techvolution clicks now, if it didn't, I guarantee you, this new ruling philosophy will click in the future.
 You'll read all about it in the next book.